 Again, we see the benefits of purpose and putting it to use as something everyone can stay committed to beyond making money, to build pride and momentum.

 Knowing why we do what we do is crucial for motivation, especially in times like these.

 We believe in brands that are created with the internal culture in mind.
-A strong purpose should evoke pride and when properly implemented it should inspire and guide the day to day behaviour of employees.
-This becomes especially important in times where we are faced with exceptional situations – employees who truly ‘live the brand’ are able to respond well and with confidence in these situations.
+A strong purpose should evoke pride and when properly implemented it should inspire and guide the day-to-day behaviour of employees.
+This becomes especially important in times when we are faced with exceptional situations – employees who truly ‘live the brand’ are able to respond well and with confidence in these situations.

-At Grow we include the employee perspective within the brand strategy from the start.
-It is key to a successful implementation and execution, allowing the organisation to embody the brand from the inside and out.
+At Grow, we include the employee perspective within the brand strategy from the start.
+It is key to successful implementation and execution, allowing the organisation to embody the brand from the inside and out.